AshwinWilson/Walmart_Sales_Data_Analysis/README.md

-Walmart Sales Data Analysis | SQL + Python
+🚀 Project Workflow: Walmart Sales Data Analysis
-📌 Overview
-This project is a complete end-to-end data analysis pipeline using SQL and Python to derive actionable business insights from Walmart sales data.
-It showcases real-world data analyst tasks, including data cleaning, transformation, loading into SQL databases, and writing complex queries to solve business problems.

-💼 Key Skills Demonstrated
-Data Cleaning & Preprocessing (Python, Pandas)

-SQL Querying (MySQL & PostgreSQL)

-Feature Engineering

-EDA (Exploratory Data Analysis)

-Business Intelligence Reporting

-Data Pipeline Creation

-🧰 Tools & Technologies
-Languages: Python, SQL

-Databases: MySQL, PostgreSQL

-Libraries: pandas, numpy, sqlalchemy, mysql-connector-python, psycopg2

-Others: Jupyter Notebook, Kaggle API, VS Code

-🧱 Project Structure
+This end-to-end data analytics project focuses on uncovering key business insights from Walmart sales data using Python, Pandas, SQLite (optionally MySQL/PostgreSQL), and SQL.
+Below is a step-by-step breakdown of the process.

+1. 📁 Project Environment Setup
+Tools Used: Visual Studio Code (VS Code), Python 3.8+, SQLite / MySQL / PostgreSQL

+Goal: Set up a clean and structured workspace for smooth development and collaboration.

+<pre> project/ │-- data/ # Raw and processed datasets │-- notebooks/ # Jupyter Notebooks for EDA and analysis │-- sql_queries/ # All SQL scripts used in the project │-- README.md # Project documentation │-- requirements.txt # Required Python libraries </pre>
+2. 🔑 Kaggle API Setup (Optional)
+This step is required only if downloading the dataset directly from Kaggle.

+Download your kaggle.json API key from your Kaggle account (Account Settings → API).

+Save it in your system's .kaggle/ folder.

+Use this command to download the dataset:

 bash
 Copy
 Edit
-walmart-sales-analysis/
-├── data/                 # Raw & cleaned datasets
-├── notebooks/            # Python notebooks for analysis ├── sql_queries/          # SQL scripts for business questions
-├── main.py               # Python script for data cleaning & loading
-├── requirements.txt      # Python dependencies
-└── README.md             # Project documentation
-🔄 Workflow Summary
-1. Data Acquisition
-Pulled dataset using Kaggle API

-Stored raw data locally for transformation

-2. Data Cleaning (Python)
-Removed duplicates and handled missing values

-Converted data types (dates, prices)

-Formatted currency and numerical fields

-3. Feature Engineering
-Added Total_Amount = Quantity × Unit_Price to streamline analysis

-4. Load into SQL
-Loaded cleaned data into MySQL and PostgreSQL using SQLAlchemy

-Verified accuracy using test queries

-5. SQL Business Analysis
-Wrote SQL queries to address key business questions:
+kaggle datasets download -d <dataset-path>
+3. 📥 Dataset Acquisition
+Source: Walmart Sales Dataset on Kaggle

+Store the dataset in the data/ folder for consistent access.

+4. 📦 Install Required Libraries
+Install all Python packages needed to run the project:

+bash
+Copy
+Edit
+pip install pandas numpy sqlalchemy sqlite3
+For optional MySQL or PostgreSQL integration:

+bash
+Copy
+Edit
+pip install mysql-connector-python psycopg2
+5. 🔍 Exploratory Data Analysis (EDA)
+Start with basic inspection to understand the data:

+python
+Copy
+Edit
+df.info()
+df.describe()
+df.head()
+Check for anomalies, null values, and data types.

+6. 🧹 Data Cleaning
+Remove duplicates

+Handle missing values

+Convert date and time columns to datetime

+Clean currency fields and convert to float:

+python
+Copy
+Edit
+df['unit_price'] = df['unit_price'].replace(r'[\$,]', '', regex=True).astype(float)
+7. 🏗️ Feature Engineering
+Create a total_amount column for revenue analysis:

+python
+Copy
+Edit
+df['total_amount'] = df['unit_price'] * df['quantity']
+This column is used in multiple SQL queries for financial metrics.

+8. 🗃️ Load Cleaned Data into SQLite python
+Copy
+Edit
+import sqlite3

+conn = sqlite3.connect("walmart_sales.db")
+df.to_sql("walmart", conn, if_exists="replace", index=False)
+You can also use SQLAlchemy for loading into MySQL/PostgreSQL.

+9. 📊 SQL-Based Business Analysis
+Run complex SQL queries to derive insights like:

+💰 Total revenue by branch, city, and category

+📈 Monthly sales trends

+🛒 Top-selling products and best-selling payment methods

+⏰ Peak shopping hours and customer behavior

+📉 Profit margin analysis by category and branch

+SQL scripts can be found in:
+📂 sql_queries/analysis.sql

+10. 📝 Documentation & GitHub Publishing
+All notebooks and scripts are documented and version-controlled.

+Deliverables include:

+README.md

+Cleaned dataset (or instructions to obtain it)

+Python and SQL scripts

+Analysis notebooks (/notebooks folder)
 📈 Sales trends across branches and categories

 ### 1. Total Revenue by Branch